maarten-pennings/P2000/readme.md

 - Statement `inp("")` to get a single keyboard key does not work in 1.0.

 - Default character mode is allcaps in 1.0.
 I did not know I could switch to mixed (see above), but my program required that.

+### P2000 BASIC features

+How do I grade the P2000 BASIC?
+My reference is Commodore 64 (C64) BASIC.

+- Having to use `EDIT` instead of screen editing is a bummer.

+- Good to have support for hex with (`&h9000`) and `HEX$()`.
+  Who needs `OCT$()`, and where is `BIN$()`?

+- I'm missing `DEEK()` and `DOKE()` for two-byte addresses.

+- Nice there is a way to get the address of a variable with `VARPTR(var)`.

+- `DEF FN` is much more useful than in e.g. C64, since the function can have multiple arguments and the return type can be string.

+- Unlike C64 BASIC where all computations are done in single precision, P2000 BASIC has several data types: single, double, int, string.

+- `CLEAR 50,&H9000` allows reserving some RAM from BASIC to e.g. a machine language routine.

+- Support for up to 10 machine language routines, and the ability so set and address for them: `DEF USR5=&H9001`.
+Calling is via `USR5(23)`.

+- Misses file `OPEN` and file `READ#` and `WRITE#`. `CLOAD*` and `CSAVE*` load and save entire arrays.
+Nicely high level, but maybe too inflexible.

+- Triggering an error with `ERROR <num>`, even using fresh numbers is nice.
+  Also good to have `ON ERROR GOTO`, `ERL` (line) and `ERR` (error code).

+- Some string functions are nice, `INSTR(pos,str1,str2)`, some are ok, `STRING(num,char)`.
+For me `SPACE$(num)` is overkill.

+- Printer support (`LPRINT`) is nice, but since this is actually a serial port, why is there no `LINPUT`.

+- I'm not sure what to think about `PRINT USING`.
+Very verbose.
+Not flexible enough. can only be used with `PRINT` - why not in a string expression?

 ## Cartridge

 Since I have BASIC UK 1.0, I borrowed the better NL 1.1 and started to investigate.
+The dream is to make my own cartridge.

 ### Memory map